-May 29, 2020 - Broadband Breakfast announced that its Broadband Breakfast Live Online webcast series will focus in June 2020 on "Digital Infrastructure Investment," a Physical/Virtual Event taking place on August 10, 2020.
-Each of the four #BroadbandLive events in June — which will continue to take place every Wednesday at 12 Noon ET — will be devoted to a separate topic featured at Digital Infrastructure Investment.
+May 29, 2020 – Broadband Breakfast announced that its Broadband Breakfast Live Online webcast series will focus in June 2020 on “Digital Infrastructure Investment,” a Physical/Virtual Event taking place on August 10, 2020.
+Each of the four #BroadbandLive events in June — which will continue to take place every Wednesday at 12 Noon ET — will be devoted to a separate topic.
+To learn more, visit Digital Infrastructure Investment.

 Past episodes of Broadband Breakfast Live Online

 - Friday, March 13, 2020 – “Coronavirus and Education” – Getting ready for a tsunami of online education